davidpasini/solidity_basic_syntax_notes/README.md

-Notes on Solidity syntax for quick reference (see file)
+Notes on Solidity syntax for quick reference (see solidity_basics.sol)

+Sample inheritance contract (see inheritance.sol)